Varusham 16: Plot

-The story deals with immature teenage love story between Kannan and Radhika who are cousins (marriage within cross-cousins is common in India).
-The annual festival is for the village deity is conducted by the patriarch with pomp.
+The story deals with an immature teenage love story between Kannan and Radhika who are cousins (marriage within cross-cousins was common in India).
+The annual festival for the village deity is conducted by the patriarch with pomp.

 Kannan is the apple of the large joint family's eye and is spoiled by all.
 Radhika comes to join the family for the village festival and suddenly, Kannan's position is usurped.
-He first antagonizes and humiliates her going so far as to hide in her bathroom while she goes to take bath which backfires with him becoming hated in the household and being thrown out of the house forcing him to stay with his friends.
+He first antagonises and humiliates her going so far as to hide in her bathroom while she goes to take bath which backfires with him becoming hated in the household and being thrown out of the house forcing him to stay with his friends.

-Radhika apologizes for exposing him in his bathroom stunt revealing that she is in love with him since childhood and came here explicitly to see him.
+Radhika apologises for exposing him in his bathroom stunt revealing that she is in love with him since childhood and came here explicitly to see him.
 Their love blossoms much to the ire of Radhika's paternal grandmother who has other plans for her, to get her married to her US based cross-cousin and settle there.

 Things get ugly and culminates in the festival leading to the death of Radhika, her US based cousin, his grandfather and Kannan going to prison coming out after 16 years taking the mantle of the grandfather as the oldest surviving male.